Randy Arozarena Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 27th in MLB.
+- The pitching staff for the Rangers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Rangers' 3.99 team ERA ranks 11th across all league pitching staffs.
+- The Rangers' 3.97 team ERA ranks 11th across all MLB pitching staffs.

-- In his most recent outing on Sunday, July 9 against the Washington Nationals, the right-hander tossed 5 2/3 innings, giving up four earned runs while surrendering seven hits.
+- His most recent appearance was on Thursday, July 6 against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing five hits.

-- The 28-year-old has amassed an ERA of 2.93, with 5.8 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.